 The Juan Facundo Riaño Essay Medal

-To encourage emerging scholars that are based in the UK, ARTES in collaboration with the British-Spanish Society and the Embassy of Spain, awards an annual essay medal to the author of the best art-historical essay on a Hispanic theme, which must be submitted in competition and judged by a reading Sub-Committee.
+To encourage emerging scholars that are based in the UK, ARTES, in collaboration with the Embassy of Spain, awards an annual essay medal to the author of the best art-historical essay or study on a Spanish theme, which must be submitted in competition and judged by a reading Sub-Committee.
 The medal is named after Juan Facundo Riaño (1829-1901), the distinguished art historian who was partly responsible for a growing interest in Spanish culture in late nineteenth-century Britain.
 The winner is also awarded a cash prize of £400, and the runner-up is awarded a certificate and prize of £100 – both prizes are generously sponsored by the Office for Cultural and Scientific Affairs of the Embassy of Spain.
-Prize-winners also receive a year’s free membership to ARTES , and the winning essays are considered for publication in the annual visual arts issue of Hispanic Research Journal.
-See the information about eligibility and rules of competition (click ARTES Essay Medal to download a poster for noticeboards )
+Prize-winners also receive a year’s free membership to ARTES, and the winning essays are considered for publication in the annual visual arts issue of Hispanic Research Journal.
+See the information about eligibility and rules of competition.
+The deadline is 31st January each year.

-The judges will be looking for evidence of originality of thought and high academic and literary quality.
-Essays must focus on the production, conservation or reception of the art, architecture or visual culture of the Hispanic world, defined in the broadest possible terms.
+The judges will be looking for evidence of originality of thought and high academic quality.
+Submissions must focus on the production or reception of Spanish art, architecture or visual culture , defined in the broadest possible terms.
 Alternative contributions in the form of photo or video essays will also be considered, provided that they demonstrate originality, high academic quality and high production standards.

 As a permanent reminder of the winner’s achievement, an essay medal is awarded, together with a cash prize of £400.
 The winning essay will be considered for publication in the annual visual arts issue of Hispanic Research Journal.
-The runner-up may be awarded the ARTES commendation certificate, together with a prize of £100, and an essay so commended may also be considered for publication in Hispanic Research Journal.
+The runner-up receives a prize of £100, and an essay so commended may also be considered for publication in Hispanic Research Journal.
 Both prize-winners also receive a year’s free membership to ARTES.

-Essays are submitted by 15th February each year, and are read by the Essay Medal Committee, appointed by ARTES.
+Essays are submitted by 31st January each year, and are read by the Essay Medal Committee, appointed by ARTES.
 The decision of the Committee shall be final.
-Presentation of the medal is usually made at a special ceremony at the Spanish Embassy in May that year, and the result is announced on the ARTES website.
+Presentation of the medal is usually made at a in Summer of the same year, and the result is announced on the ARTES website.

 2015: Rebekah Lee, a PhD student at the University of York, for ‘Catherine of Austria, Queen of Portugal and the Courtly Portrayal of Middle Age’.